• Skip to primary navigation

 Easy Gluten Free Blackberry Muffins

-Published: Apr 15, 2022 · Modified: May 9, 2022 by MaryAnne · 4 Comments
+Modified: May 9, 2022 · Published: Apr 15, 2022 · by MaryAnne · 4 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

 Light and fluffy gluten-free blackberry muffins with juicy blackberries mixed into the batter for extra moisture and beautiful color.
 Cinnamon and brown sugar are added for deeper and richer flavor, and the golden muffin tops are lightly sprinkled with granulated sugar for a delightful crunch.
 One bowl, no special equipment needed, and in 30 minutes you can have homemade muffins on your table!